GochoMugo/tgfancy/README.md

 <a name="feature-toggle"></a>
 Most of the features below are **enabled by default**.
 However, you may want to disable some of them.
-This can be done passing a corresponding option to the constructor.
+This can be done passing a corresponding *feature toggle option* to the constructor.
 For example, disabling [Chat ID Resolution](#chat-id-resolution):

 ```js